-Wipe the pan clean and melt the remaining 2 tablespoons of butter in the pan.
+Melt the remaining 2 tablespoons of butter in another saute pan.
 Add the remaining 3 tablespoons of shallots and cook, stirring, for 1 minute.
 Add the mushrooms and cook, stirring, until the mushrooms are tender and have given off their liquid, about 4 minutes.
 Remove from the pan and spread on a plate to cool.

 In a bowl, toss together the bacon, chard and mushrooms.
 Add the cheese and mix well.
 Season to taste with salt and pepper.

 Spread the meat flat on a work surface and season the inside with 1 tablespoon of the Essence.

 Spread the chard filling along the venison, leaving 1/2-inch space along the sides.

 Roll the meat tightly over the stuffing.
 With butcher’s twine, tie the roll firmly every 2 inches.

 Rub the outside of the venison roll with the oil and season with the remaining tablespoon of Essence.
 Place in a large roasting pan and cook for 10 minutes at 450°F. Lower the heat to 350°F, and cook until the roast is brown and tender, about 1 hours and 15 minutes to 1 hour and 30 minutes.
 Transfer to a platter or cutting board and let rest for 15 minutes.